bernhardAxonIvy/doc/source/engine-guide/monitoring/logging.rst

 Axon Ivy comes with a sophisticated :ref:`default log configuration <log4j2-xml>` which logs all warning, error and fatal events in the :file:`logs` directory of the |ivy-engine|.
-The log files will be roated and compressed every day.
+The log files will be rotated and compressed every day.

 Keep in mind that an unfavorable log configuration can lead to failures.